lucidsoftware/lucid-programming-competition-2018/problems/risk/description.md

   - 6 > 5; defender loses 1 army.

 ### Problem
-Assuming both players always roll the maximum number of dice, and you continue to battle until either you can no longer attack, or there are no more defenders.
+Assuming both players always roll the maximum number of dice allowed, and you continue to battle until either you can no longer attack, or there are no more defenders.
 What is the probability that you will be able defeat the defending army and take the territory?

 ## Input Format
 The first line will contain a single integer `1 <= N <= 100`, the number of pairings you will need to compute.